bloxstreet/support/guides/training-guide.md

 {: .label .label-yellow }

 Once it is time to commence, the Trainees should quietly stand/sit at any of the available tables, and the MRs/HRs should be at their stations.
 Make sure to use /e :slock to stop more Trainees from joining.

+At :00, the Co-Host should post the second group shout.
+The group shout templates are located in a designated area.

 **Host:** *Greetings, everyone!
 Welcome to today’s training session!
 My name is (username), and I am your host.*